IAmJonoBo/Emperator/Next_Steps.md

 - Telemetry store now drops malformed JSONL entries silently; consider emitting warnings or metrics in future hardening passes.
 - Contract validation currently enforces structural checks; integrate full OpenAPI schema validation tooling in future sprints if dependency policy allows.
 - Maintain 100% coverage for analysis/CLI modules; tighten review on future changes that introduce untested branches.
+- Correlation engine ships with heuristic tag matching; expand scoring metrics and analyzer-specific adapters before relying on it for CI gating.
 - CI now blocks on the contract validation gate; coordinate rollout communications so contributors expect the additional job latency.
 - Ruff auto-fix mode is enabled; `pnpm lint` will rewrite Python sources/tests when issues are detected—communicate before running in shared branches.
 - `pnpm lint:changed` requires `uv` and pnpm to be on PATH; ensure developer workstations install tooling via `scripts/setup-tooling.sh` before relying on the quick pass.
 - mdformat rewrites Markdown structure (lists/tables); audit semantic diffs during follow-up documentation edits.
-- `pip-audit` continues to fail in this container due to missing trust anchors; rerun once the SSL root store is corrected or swap to an offline advisory cache.
+- `pip-audit` continues to fail in this container due to missing trust anchors; rerun `./scripts/run-pip-audit.sh` with a trusted CA bundle once the SSL root store is corrected or swap to an offline advisory cache.